dts-hosting/docker-dspace-handle/README.md

 # the handle server must be running
 docker compose up -d
 make sitebndl # local server

-# for a remote ecs service
-make sitebndl service=$service
 ```

 This will only have to be done once (per handle server deployment).